Angel phase

-The Angel phase describes a 300–400-year cultural manifestation of the Mississippian culture of the central portions of the United States of America, as defined in the discipline of archaeology.
+The Angel phase or Angel Mounds Chiefdom describes a 300–400-year social, political, and cultural manifestation of the Mississippian culture of the central portions of the United States of America, as defined in the discipline of archaeology.
 Angel phase archaeological sites date from c.
 1050 - 1350 CE and are located on the northern and southern sides of the Ohio River in southern Indiana, such as National Historic Landmark Angel Mounds near present-day Evansville; northwestern Kentucky, with Wickliffe Mounds and the Tolu Site; and Kincaid Mounds State Historic Site in Illinois.
 Additional sites range from the mouth of Anderson River in Perry County, Indiana, west to the mouth of the Wabash in Posey County, Indiana.

+History

+Founding of Angel Mounds and The Angel Axis (1000/1050-1200)

+Angel Mounds was originally created as a Mississippian Shrine Complex, the Angel Mounds were likely built by multiple peoples influenced by the city of Cahokia.
+Locals returning from experiences in Cahokia, opportunistic Cahokians, and Cahokian missionaries hoping to spread the corn mother religion, all embarking in this new project.
+The mounds were built to align with the patterns in the sky for religious purposes.
+Winter Solstice sunrises, lunar movements, the rising of the milky way, alignments to the four-cornered cosmos based on the cardinal directions, made with calculations and formulas based in the Hopewell Era and Mississippian/Corn Mother astronomy.
+Astronomical mounds and earthworks continued to be rebuilt and elaborated upon throughout the centuries, legitimizing the rule of the Great Sun and the hereditary Mississippian elite.

+This period is known as the Angel I phase.
+The Angel Site itself is still being constructed, and a unified Angel Phase has yet to be consolidated.